They are a diverse group of pharmaceutical products used to treat high levels of fats (lipids), such as blood cholesterol ( hyperlipidemia ).

 Bile acid sequestrants (resins, for example, cholestyramine): are particularly effective in reducing LDL-C by sequestering cholesterol-containing bile acids released in the intestine and preventing their reabsorption from the intestine.

-Ezetimibe: it is a selective inhibitor of the absorption of cholesterol in the diet.
+Ezetimibe: it is a selective inhibitor of cholesterol absorption in the diet.

 Lomitapide: is a microsomal inhibitor of the triglyceride transfer protein (MTP).